-Some children in school use a workstation which is based on the TEACCH philosophy that originated in the USA in the 1960s
+Some children in school use a workstation that is based on the TEACCH philosophy that originated in the USA in the 1960s

 The use of a visual system removes the requirement for children to process verbal instructions when for some children this is a major barrier.